Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 ---
 We implement the TimeGAN model as a sequence-to-sequence generative adversarial network tailored for LOB data.
 It operates in a two-phase training regime to disentangle temporal dynamics from distributional fidelity.
 In Phase 1, the autoencoder components (Embedder and Recovery) are pretrained to reconstruct input sequences, while the Supervisor learns autoregressive transitions in the latent space.
 This establishes a foundational representation capable of capturing short-term dependencies in high-frequency market snapshots.

+The latent space (dimension 64) serves as a bottleneck for information flow, compressing the 43-dimensional feature vectors while retaining temporal structure through GRU hidden states.
+Each GRU module employs a single layer with batch-first processing, this way is more efficient in handling the variable-length sequences (fixed at T=20 here).
+The tanh activations in Embedder, Supervisor, and Generator bound outputs to [-1,1], normalizing inputs and promoting stable gradient flow during backpropagation.

 Training Procedure